fathirizkyy/movie-golang-api/README.md

 ## 🔧 Configuration

 - Make sure your MySQL server is running.
-- Configure your `.env` file or set the database connection string directly in the code.
 - Create an `uploads/` directory to store uploaded images.

 ## ▶️ Run the Server